-We work hard across our operations to develop our oil and gas resources in a safe and responsible way.
+We work hard across our operations to develop our oil and natural gas resources in a safe and responsible way.
 We apply best practices, operating strategies and technologies to minimize our environmental impact.
-We are continually working to develop more robust and integrated air, land and water strategies, we are working to reduce our environmental footprint while striving to be the best operator in the basins in which we operate.
+Through our formalized air and water strategies, we are working to reduce our environmental footprint while striving to be the best operator in the basins in which we operate.

 We consider the environment during each stage of development right through to eventual decommissioning.
 Before we start, we conduct a pre-disturbance assessment to identify potential environmental sensitivities, risks and enhancement opportunities.
 Gathering this information provides us with a good understanding of the “pre-development” state of an area so that we can avoid sensitive environmental features, rare plants and sensitive/endangered wildlife.
-Wherever we can, we work hard to mitigate environmental impacts.
 This information also helps us plan project reclamation.

-We also participate in various Canadian Association of Petroleum Producers (CAPP) committees and working groups, including the Air Issues Committee.
+We also participate in various Canadian Association of Petroleum Producers (CAPP) committees and working groups.
 Our participation in CAPP environmental working groups provides opportunities to share knowledge with other industry members and to participate in joint environmental initiatives.
 It also allows us to help shape the regulatory framework for climate change in Canada.

 We believe that by taking a proactive approach to our land use, we can responsibly manage our impact.